Query Data

 const { data, error } = await db.from("articles").select();

-// Query only the title and creation time of the articles
+// Only query article title and creation time

 {